dbc2201/SectionIInheritance/src/inheritance/README.md

 The basic difference between static binding and dynamic binding is, the static binding occurs at compile time, whereas the dynamic binding occurs at run time.

+## Dynamic Method Dispatch
+- It is a mechanism by which we can achieve runtime polymorphism for overridden methods in Java.
+- It is implemented with the help of a reference variable of a parent class.
+- The reference variable of the parent class can refer to the reference value of an object of the child class.
+- Ex = ParentClassName parentClassReferenceVariable = new ChildClassName();
+- Bike newBike = new RacingBike();
+- There can be many subclasses (child classes) inherited from a single parent class.
+- Each child class will have its own version of the method of the overridden method.
+- The compiler then uses Dynamic Method Dispatch to select the correct version of the overridden method from the parent and the child classes.